micmejia/bible-dump/NKJV/Hebrews/Heb 8.md

 For I will be merciful to their unrighteousness, and their sins [^b]and their lawless deeds I will remember no more."

 ###### 13
 In that He says, "A new _covenant_," He has made the first obsolete.
-Now what is becoming obsolete and growing old is ready to vanish away. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Hebrews 8:2 Lit. _holies_ [^b]: Hebrews 8:12 NU omits _and their lawless deeds_
+Now what is becoming obsolete and growing old is ready to vanish away.